mlflow/mlflow/docs/source/models.rst

             return self.xgb_model.predict(input_matrix)

     # Create a Conda environment for the new MLflow model that contains the XGBoost library
-    # as a dependency, as well as the required CloudPicke library
+    # as a dependency, as well as the required CloudPickle library
     import cloudpickle
     conda_env = {
         'channels': ['defaults'],